 - Keep font size and spacing in perspective.

 But don't worry.
-The UMC Branding Toolkit outlines everything.
+The UMC Brand Standards guide outlines everything.
 United Methodist Communications has made it easy, not only to use the denominational logo, but also to incorporate it alongside information relevant to your church.
 There are a variety of social media assets to choose from for maximum flexibility.

 By applying the UMC logo consistently, you can help your congregation clearly to establish its affiliation with The United Methodist Church.
 Just as importantly, you can inspire your community's trust in the reputation, the vision, the beliefs and the people of The United Methodist Church.